 Coreward - Text by M. Alan Kazlev In astrogation the direction of the Sagittarius arm and the centre of the galaxy.
 In some informal usages, the direction of Sol (more properly termed Solward).

 Galactic Directions - Text by Anders Sandberg, amended by Steve Bowers Planetary terms like north, south, east, west, are insufficient for referring to directions within the galaxy.
 Instead, the a different set of conventions have achieved widespread acceptance when referring to direction.

 Helios-Namhadiya - Text by M. Alan Kazlev One of the Prefectures of the Solar Dominion.
 Complete Skies is the Prefect.

-Pluton Volume, The (and the Epp War) - Text by Steve Bowers Wealthy region in the Perseus Arm, with a large xenosophont population; site of the conflict between the Epp and their Methanoid allies, and the Perseus Princes (with the aid of the System of Response).
+Pluton Volume, The (and the Epp War) - Text by Steve Bowers and Rakuen Wealthy region in the Perseus Arm, with a large xenosophont population; site of the conflict between the Epp and their Methanoid allies, and the Perseus Princes (with the aid of the System of Response).